opendistro/for-elasticsearch-docs/index.md

 ## Builds

 If you want to modify the Open Distro for Elasticsearch code and build from source, instructions are in `elasticsearch/README.md` and `kibana/README.md` of the [opendistro-build](https://github.com/opendistro-for-elasticsearch/opendistro-build) repository.
-If your changes could benefit others, please consider submitting pull requests.
+If your changes could benefit others, please consider submitting a pull request.

 ---